olcan/mind.items/util/sample.md

-#util/sample defines utilities for writing intelligent programs by _sampling_ from #/domains via #/samplers and _observing_ desired outcomes.
+#util/sample defines utilities for writing self-learning/optimizing code by _sampling_ from #/domains via #/samplers that can adapt to specified outcomes.
 See #/examples.
 << js_table() >>

 ```js_removed:sample.js